So as you all know I love to support local and started a #girlboss segment where we could share, learn and inspire!

 During lock down, we are going to do a whole lot of these to highlight these businesses – many of which are taking HUGE strain during this time – and shed some awareness and love to all!

-Firstly, tell us a little bit about your business and what you offer?
+Firstly, tell us a little about what you do?

-You started your own business – How does it feel to be a successful #girlboss that inspires others and loves what she does?
+You opened your own beautiful business – How does it feel to be a successful business owner that inspires others and loves what they do?

 What are the top 3 learnings you have had to find out the hard way since starting your own business?